magillus/dart_dime/dime/README.md

-Dime is Dart Dependency injection framework.
+Dime is Dart Dependency "injection framework", it is more like factory and static lookup but with nice wrap.

 Dime allows to create modules that define injection types and their InjectFactory implementations.
 It can easily base on interfaces which allows to pick different implementations.